CosmicSharks/OrangeisMitchie/README.md

 - 🕸 Hello, I’m Toonz / Mitchell / Mitch
-- 🍊 I’m interested in Marvel, mcyt, vtubers, horror movies/ games, and slashers!
+- 🍊 I’m interested in Marvel, mcyt, vtubers, horror movies/ games, and true crime!
 - 💥 I’m currently hyperfixing on Spiderverse movies, Omori, and Newlife smp
-- 📞 I’m a shark if you didn't know !!
+- 💤 I’m a shark if you didn't know !!

 <!---